Kagigz/djangorf-tinder/README.md

 * Update password field to make it secure
 * Calculate distance between users based on location coordinates (for now it's checking if the locations are identical)
 * Add a view and routes for Matches
-* Add tests for Matches and PotentialMatches
+* Add tests for Matches
 * Document endpoint to list potential matches
 * Add support for several preferred genders
 * Update background task to run at a specific time every day instead of every 24h